Cryotherapy Treatment London

 Cryotherapy is a common treatment used to remove skin lesions by freezing them with liquid nitrogen.
-At The Devonshire Clinic in London, we can offer patients cryotherapy treatments to treat a range of skin lesions.
+At The Devonshire Clinic, we can offer patients cryotherapy treatments to treat a range of skin lesions.
+Cryotherapy procedures are conducted from our clinic in the Harley Street area of London.

 A whole host of benign lesions can be treated with cryotherapy.
 It is however most commonly used to remove actinic keratoses (pre-cancerous lesions found mainly on sun-damaged skin), viral warts, seborrhoeic keratosis and other benign lesions.